sdsu-its/book-video-inventory/config/kit.md

 The kit list is the checklist that is displayed on the left-side of the check out view, that reminds users who are checking out equipment to include all of the key components.
 This list is controlled by the `kit.json` file.
 This is a simple JSON file that is loaded on page load by the front end.

+As items are added to the transaction, they will be checked off on the list, based on the category that the items that have been added to the transaction.

 ![](/assets/Kit-UIView.png)

 ## Format